klaborda/static.klaborda.me/content/projects/project-1/index.md

 categories = ["software"]
 +++

-In a casual switchup, I've deciced to set up a new static webpage.
+In a casual switchup, I've decided to set up a new static webpage.
 I was going to go with Hugo but...
 I pivoted.
 Zola (Rust) it is!